chriz2600/DreamcastHDMI/README.md

     - Video:

         Luckily, the dreamcast uses an external VideoDAC (IC401), so we can tap into the signals here:

+        *VideoDAC on Schematic:*

+        ![Schematic][IC401schematic]

+        - VSync (pin 52)
-        - HSync
+        - HSync (pin 53)
-        - VSync
+        - VideoClk (pin 54)

-        - VideoClk (double the pixel clock, because RGB values are transmitted in two clock cycles)
+            Double the pixel clock (54Mhz for 480p), because RGB values are transmitted in two clock cycles.
-        - D0-D11.
+            (See "Dreamcast Video" below)

+        - D0-D11 (pin 56, pins 1-11)

+            From [Dreamcast Hardware Specification Outline (page 37)][dc-hso]:

+            > From HOLLY, the 24bit RGB image information (each RGB 8bit) is sent in units of 12 bit to the Digital-Video-Encoder (video DAC/encoder).
+The original 24 bit image data is divided into 12bit(RGB [11:0]) of MSB (RGB [11:0] = R [7:0], G[7:4]) and 12 bit of LSB (RGB [11:0] = G [3:0], B [7:0]).
+Then it is sent to the 54 Hz clock (which is double the 27Hz VGA pixel-clock) in a synchronised manner where it alternates between MSB and LSB.
+For details refer to a separate specification design document.

         ![Dreamcast video][DCvideo]

-        It's quite tricky to solder kynar wire directly to the video DAC, because the round wire tends to slip between the legs of the chip, but with a relatively (mine is not) steady hand it should be ok.
+        It's quite tricky to solder kynar wire directly to the video DAC, because the round wire tends to slip between the legs of the chip, but with a relatively steady hand (mine is not) it should be manageable.
 Lots of flux is the key.

-        VideoDAC on Schematic:

-        ![Schematic][IC401schematic]

-        Kynar wire soldered to VideoDAC:
+        *Kynar wire soldered to VideoDAC:*

         ![Photo][IC401photo]